Accelerating Circularity Launches The Alliance Of Chemical Textile Recycling (ACTR)

-CAMPBELL HALL, N.Y. — September 28, 2023 — The mission of Accelerating Circularity is to create new supply chains and business models to turn textile waste into mainstream raw materials.
-Accelerating Circularity has created a working group, the Alliance of Textile Chemical Recycling (ACTR), to meet and address the textile industry with a common voice to facilitate accurate information on textile chemical recycling.
+CAMPBELL HALL, N.Y. — October 2, 2023 — The mission of Accelerating Circularity is to create new supply chains and business models to turn textile waste into mainstream raw materials.
+Accelerating Circularity has created a working group, the Alliance of Textile Chemical Recyclers (ACTR), to meet and address the textile industry with a common voice to facilitate accurate information on textile chemical recycling.

 “We formed this collective to move chemical recycling technology forward, share common definitions, and address policies in a collaborative way to maximize the elimination of textile waste to landfills and incineration” explained Karla Magruder, Founder and President of Accelerating Circularity.
 “Chemical recycling technology has many benefits, including quality more similar to virgin fiber and the ability to recycle multiple times.”